nikitakit/self-attentive-parser/README.md

 There is currently no command-line option for configuring the locations/names of the ELMo files.

+Pre-trained BERT weights will be automatically downloaded as needed by the `pytorch-pretrained-bert` package.

 ### Training Instructions

-A new model can be trained using the command `python3 src/main.py train ...`.
+A new model can be trained using the command `python src/main.py train ...`.
 Some of the available arguments are:

 Argument | Description | Default
 --- | --- | ---